-- Astigmatism correction (toric).
+- Astigmatism correction, also called toric.
 If you have a significant astigmatism, a toric lens can help correct your vision.

 Discuss the benefits and risks of the different types of IOLs with your eye surgeon to determine what's best for you.

 Cataract surgery, usually an outpatient procedure, takes an hour or less to perform.

 First, eye drops are placed in your eye to dilate your pupil.
-You'll receive local anesthetics to numb the area, and you may be given a sedative to help you relax.
+You'll receive medicines to numb the area.
+You also may be given a medicine to help you relax, called a sedative.
 If you're given a sedative, you may remain awake, but groggy, during surgery.

 During cataract surgery, the clouded lens is removed, and a clear artificial lens is usually implanted.
 In some cases, however, a cataract may be removed without implanting an artificial lens.

 Surgical methods used to remove cataracts include:

 Using an ultrasound probe to break up the lens for removal, called phacoemulsification.
 During phacoemulsification (fak-o-e-mul-sih-fih-KAY-shun), your surgeon makes a tiny incision in the front of your eye, called the cornea.
 A needle-thin probe is then inserted into the lens where the cataract has formed.

 Your surgeon then uses the probe, which transmits ultrasound waves, to break up the cataract and suction out the fragments.
 The very back of your lens, called the lens capsule, is left intact to put the artificial lens in.
 Stitches may be used to close the tiny incision in your cornea once the procedure is done.

 Making an incision in the eye and removing the lens in one piece, called extracapsular cataract extraction.
 Extracapsular cataract extraction is used less frequently.
 This is because it requires a larger incision than that used for phacoemulsification.
-Through this larger incision your surgeon uses surgical tools to remove the front capsule of the lens and the cloudy lens comprising the cataract.
+Through this larger incision your surgeon uses tools to remove the front capsule of the lens and the cloudy lens.
 The very back capsule of your lens is left in place to serve as a place for the artificial lens to rest.

 This procedure may be performed if you have certain eye complications.
 With the larger incision, stitches are required.